 - Listen to inspiring music: Listening to upbeat, inspiring music can help boost your mood.
 Create a playlist that helps you feel powerful and confident.

 Therapy is a great way to cope with fat-shaming.
-To find a therapist, refer to an online directory where you can filter for someone in your area who specializes in your specific needs.
+To start your journey in finding a therapist, refer to an online therapist directory where you can filter for someone in your area who specializes in your specific needs.
 One recommendation is to select someone who is Health at Every Size (HAES)-certified or HAES-informed.
 HAES focuses on weight inclusivity, health enhancement, respectful care, eating for well-being, and life-enhancing movement.13

 Final Thoughts on Fat Shaming